nadimkobeissi/appliedcryptography/README.md

 Before compiling any of the LaTeX materials (slides, problem sets, lab sheets...), make sure to first install the fonts included in `misc/fonts/` on your system.

+You'll also need to first have [Tectonic](https://tectonic-typesetting.github.io/en-US/) and [qpdf](https://qpdf.sourceforge.io/) installed.
+The good news is that this means that you don't need to install LaTeX!

+Then:

+- `make all`: Compiles all the slides, lab project sheets, problem sets and the syllabus.
+- `make slides`: Compiles all the slides.
+- `make labs`: Compiles all the lab project sheets.
+- `make problem-sets`: Compiles all the problem sets.
+- `make syllabus`: Compiles the syllabus.

+You can also do stuff like this:

+- `make slides-2-4`: Compiles only Slides 2.4.
+- `make labs-proverif-model`: Compiles only the ProVerif modeling lab project sheet.
+- `make problem-set-4`: Compiles only Problem Set 4.

+You get the drift.

+All compiled output PDFs will be in their respective directory in the `website` folder:

+- `website/slides` contains the compiled slides PDFs.
+- `website/labs` contains the compiled lab project sheet PDFs.
+- `website/problem-sets` contains the compiled problem set PDFs.
+- `website/syllabus` contains the compiled syllabus PDF.

+_It really is that simple!_

 ## Author & License

 Applied Cryptography at the American University of Beirut by Nadim Kobeissi is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.